Villepat/bomberman/mvpPlan.md

 ## Map Design:

+What size will the game map be, and will it vary between games or remain constant?<br>
+> 19x19 in total with the outermost borders being undestructable, leaving the players with a 17x17(289) grid to operate in.<br>

 What algorithm will you use for random block placement to ensure a playable map?<br>
-What kind of map variety would you like to offer?<br>
-What size will the game map be, and will it vary between games or remain constant?<br>
+> In the grid you have to make sure that you do not fill in the squares next to the spawn area, leaving you with 17x17-8(281) squares to fill in.<br>
+>There will also be indestructable blocks in the 17x17 grid, 8x8(64) them to be exact, leaving you with 281-64(217) blocks in total to be filled in with autogeneration.<br>
+>We will autogenerate bricks in to the remaining squares one by one with a 50% chance.
+>20% of these bricks will be turned in to a power up when destroyed.

 How will you ensure that randomly placed blocks don't block players completely?<br>

 ## Networking: